-"The Doc will come see you hon, try not to worry.
+"The Doctor will come see you hon, try not to worry.
 We've got the best surgeons in the county here this weekend for a medical convention.
-You're lucky"
+You're lucky."

 Yeah, Dean scoffed, sure it was lucky.
 Rushing into a damn hunt and practically dragging Sam to a giant demon attack target.

 Dean spun, catching the balding elder man with a clip board searching the array of empty chairs, he walked up and shook the mans hand.

 "Hey, is he okay?
 Can I see him?"

 Dean's eyes darted to the chart, to the mans eyes to catch a glimpse of anything and licked his lips when the Doctor held out his hand and motioned for Dean to follow him down the corridor.

 "Your brother's okay for now, he's in recovery right now.
 He did have some internal bleeding, mostly in his chest cavity and some blood in his lungs but-" The Doctor caught Dean's wide eyes.
 "That's been taken care of.
 There's a great deal of strain around his heart though, as if it encountered a trauma.
 Do you have any idea how that came about?
 And the bruising is strange- but the ribs, none are broken or cracked so I'm confident it's Sam's body reaction to what happened...he fell right?"

 Dean swallowed, his eyes closing to re-live Sam's scream, pinned to the tree by the demons hand.